abdel-elj/SurFree/README.md

 5.  **Output:** Return the new adversarial boundary point x_{b,k+1} that is as close as possible to x_o and is confidently classified as the target class t.

+#### Enhanced Initialization (Experiment)
+**This will not result in lower queries, instead of that, it results in lower distortion using the same number of steps**

+Giving the algorithm a push in the initialization phase in order to reach minimum distances with the same steps number.​

+- For each sample in X, generate n_directions orthogonal to it, apply perturbations, and select the best adversarial candidate (i.e., one that fools the model with minimal L2 distance).​

 ## ⚙️ Installation & Setup